Plant DetailShow Menu

 Description

-Peperomia is a genus of small, perennial houseplants that have over 1000 species, each having unique characteristics.
-This group of plants is a member of the black pepper family, Piperaceae.
-The plants are native to the tropical and subtropical areas of Central and South America, Africa, Southeast Asia, and parts of Australia.
-They are found in rainforests and thrive in areas that are warm and humid.
+Peperomia is a genus of small, herbaceous perennial houseplants that has over 1,000 species.
+This group of plants is a member of the black pepper family (Piperaceae).
+The plants are native to the tropical and subtropical areas of Central and South America, Africa, Southeast Asia and parts of Australia.
+The genus name, Peperomia, originated from the Greek word for pepper, peperi, and from homoios, which means resembling.
+In other words, the genus name implies the plant is very similar and related to the black pepper plant, Piper nigrum.

 See this plant in the following landscape: